 Alexander Herman is the Assistant Director of the Institute of Art and Law.
 He also oversees the academic content and assessment procedure for the Institute’s academic programmes, including for classroom and distance learning courses (which include the Foundation Certificate in Art Law and the Diploma in Art Law).
 He has written, taught and presented on an array of topics in relation to art and cultural property, including on international conventions, copyright, digitisation, museum practice, looted art, exports, private arbitration and the legal implications of art collecting.
 He is trained in both common law and civil law legal systems and has practised law in Canada in a dual-language environment (English-French).

 Emily Gould is Senior Researcher at the Institute of Art and Law.
 Emily entered the legal profession after studying history at Cambridge University.
 After working with the IAL for a year in 1997-8, she trained as a solicitor, initially working in private practice as an intellectual property lawyer with a US firm then moving in-house as counsel for a global pharmaceutical company.
 After a period working in the charity sector in grants fundraising and management, she returned to the IAL in her current full time position.
 She writes, teaches and presents on a range of areas pertaining to art and cultural heritage law including copyright, heritage crime, museum ethics and contracts.

 Andrew Swait is Development Assistant at the Institute of Art and Law.
 Andrew is in his final year at the Courtauld Institute of Art, and Chair of the Courtauld Institute Law Society.
-He completed the Sotheby’s course ‘Art & Finance in a Global Market’ in 2014 and the ‘Diploma in Intellectual Property & Collections’ (Institute of Art & Law) in 2015.
+He completed the Sotheby’s course ‘Art & Finance in a Global Market’ in 2014 and the ‘Diploma in Intellectual Property & Collections’ with IAL in 2015.
 His role with IAL is in assisting with development online and in collaboration with other institutions.
-In 2016 Andrew coordinated the ‘Institute of Art Law DipAPLE’ (Diploma in Art Profession Law and Ethics) to take place in partnership with the Courtauld Institute.
-He will be pursuing a Graduate Diploma in Law in 2017.
+In 2016 Andrew coordinated the ‘Institute of Art Law DipAPLE’ (Diploma in Art Profession Law and Ethics) that took place in partnership with the Courtauld Institute.
+He will be pursuing a Graduate Diploma in Law this year.

 IN MEMORIAM – Professor Norman Palmer QC CBE